Nelson-Chinedu/startup/README.md

 # HTML5 BootCamp base folders layout

-Please, use this repository as a base for you training phase.
+Please, use this repository as a base for your training phase.
 The idea is to fork this project so everyone uses the same folder structure for the exercises.